 - Reduced motivation

-Research has confirmed that a boost in testosterone also increases energy levels in men.
-For example, a research study conducted in 2019(6) confirmed that men taking prescription testosterone reported increased energy levels.
+Research has confirmed that a boost in testosterone increases energy levels in men.
+For example, a research study conducted in 2019(6) demonstrated that men taking prescription testosterone reported increased energy levels.

 If you are experiencing low energy levels due to decreased testosterone levels, then you are in luck.
-Cordyceps helps men boost their testosterone levels—research studies have confirmed this.
+Research has confirmed the Cordyceps testosterone benefits.

-Diabetes is a condition that has a significant impact on energy levels.
+Diabetes has a significant impact on energy levels.
 Diabetes primarily affects how the body utilizes glucose for energy.
 Since glucose is the primary compound that provides power in the body, unregulated glucose uptake often leaves diabetic people without enough energy.

-Luckily for people with diabetes, taking Cordyceps can help—just like Lion's mane helps with diabetes management, cordyceps is also very effective.
+Luckily for people with diabetes, taking Cordyceps can help with diabetes treatment.

 Several research studies have confirmed the anti-diabetic effects of cordyceps.
-For example, a research study published in 2014(9) showed that the mushroom could help the human body maintain the right blood sugar levels—the mushroom can support people with diabetes, helping them avoid high blood glucose levels.
+For example, a research study published in 2014(9) showed that the mushroom could help the human body maintain the proper blood sugar levels—it can support people with diabetes, helping them avoid high blood glucose levels.

 Another research study published in 2022(10) showed that the mushroom improves insulin resistance, helping people with diabetes respond better to insulin therapy.